 Where is Guayaquil?

-Guayaquil is located in southwest Ecuador along the banks of the Guayas River, which flowers into the Pacific Ocean.
+Guayaquil is located in southwest Ecuador along the banks of the Guayas River, which flows into the Pacific Ocean.

 How safe is Guayaquil?

-Guayaquil continues to bear the reputation as Ecuador's most dangerous city and should be approached cautiously.
+Guayaquil continues to bear the reputation of Ecuador's most dangerous city and should be approached cautiously.

 The prices are higher at night.
 However, you're at less risk of being robbed than if you hail the yellow taxis on the street.

 When walking around, stay aware of your surroundings to protect against pickpockets.
-Common street crime is the biggest risk to the average traveler in Guayaquil.
+Common street crime is the most significant risk to the average traveler in Guayaquil.

 So, is Guayaquil safe for tourists?
 Yes, the bottom line is as long as you exercise safety precautions typical of any large Latin American city.